Please note, effective May 2019, we are disabling social login (except for some educators). Please see our FAQs for more information.

-If you opt-in to our newsletter, we also use this information to send you our newsletter (although we do not send newsletters to kids under 13).
+If you opt in to any of our newsletters, we also use this information to send you the newsletter.

-We adhere to the Children's Online Privacy Protection Act (COPPA) and related guidelines.
-In doing so, our goal is to minimize the information gathered from and disseminated about kids while permitting them active participation in the trustworthy information, education and independent voice for which we are known.
+We support the Children's Online Privacy Protection Act (COPPA), and our goal is to minimize the information gathered from and disseminated about kids under 13 while permitting them active participation with the trustworthy information, education, and independent voice for which we are known.

 Do you give anyone my personal information?